 COUN 5111.
 Counseling Program Orientation.
 1 Hour.

 Students are provided the history of counseling, a review of the standards for licensure and certification, and a discussion of current issues and concerns in the field of counseling.

 COUN 5112.
 Ethics For Counselors.
 1 Hour.

-This course examines the professional codes of ethics and their limitations, the value clashes in counseling, ethical decision making models and the major ethical issues in the counseling field.
+Students examine the professional codes of ethics and their limitations, the value clashes in counseling, ethical decision making models, and the major ethical issues in the counseling field.

 COUN 5114.
 Family Therapy Applications.
 1 Hour.

 This course is designed to facilitate graduate students in connecting practical experiences with couples and families in therapy to the marriage and family systems concepts and theories.

 Prerequisite: Concurrent enrollment in COUN 6376 or COUN 6386.

 COUN 5333.
 Schl Cnslng: Consltn,Coor,Coun.
 3 Hours.

 Students are introduced to the field of school counseling.
 An emphasis is placed on the evolution of counseling professional identity, and professional ethics.
 The services provided in a comprehensive program of guidance and counseling are discussed.